littlebart/varnish-vartier/README.md

 Purge by xkey tag or more tags at once (soft or hard) on dedicated route behind ACL - If backend "tags" their responses with *xkey http header*, cache can be purged on special route without knowledge where resource in cache is present (use vmod-xkey module).
 Can be used one or more xkey tags if needed for both tagging and ivalidation.

-### Direct passthrough route cache refreshing
+### Direct passthrough URL cache refreshing

 If you don't know what is in this route but wants refetch fresh data to cache recursively for one or all ESI fragments.

-This *may be slow* but returns most freshed data without purging cache if something fails and minimal impact to paralel normal requests which may still return staled data.
-It is good for slowly generating backends routes - which is better on cron refresh or refresh cache on database/storage trigered change.
+With client sending to URL *"X-Vartier-Refresh: true"* header (or localy http method REFRESH) triggers [hash_always_miss mechanism](https://varnish-cache.org/docs/6.0/reference/vcl.html) which *may be slow* but returns most freshed data without purging cache if something fails and minimal impact to paralel normal requests which may still return staled data.
+It is good for slowly generating backends URLs - which are better independently cron like fills or refresh cache on database/storage trigered change.
 Can be also used when accident on backend occurs and needs refresh incosistent data somewhere fastly without purge whole cache elsewhere or when you temporary needs faster propagation of some data.
 Currently without ACL but it is possible to add it to code.

 ## Compatibility and requirements